 The most common species found in cats is Ctenocephalides felis.

-These parasites are a common problem for cats, especially since they bring additional health issues along with their bites.
+These parasites are a common problem for cats, especially because their bites can cause additional health issues.
 These include:

 Tapeworm infections